Our goal is to make your purchasing experience easy, efficient and equitable, so we can get you to the ballet as quickly as possible.

-If we issue you a refund for a ticket due to a canceled or postponed event, the refund will be in the amount of the ticket face value
+If a refund is issued at the discretion of the organization, the refund will be in the amount of the ticket face value paid

 of payment that was used to purchase the tickets.
 We will not be liable for travel or any other expenses that you or anyone else

 incurs in connection with a canceled or postponed event.